mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 As our Engineering Manager @KevinBongart puts it eloquently, the perception can be like:

-> "Ugh, leadership is bringing in a bunch of consultants from Big Co to audit the team and identify inefficiencies across the team… this doesn't sound good, right?"
+"Ugh, leadership is bringing in a bunch of consultants from Big Co to audit the team and point out our inefficiencies… this can't be good, right?"

->
-> Of course this will look like bad news to the client's team.
-Audit!
-Inefficiencies!
-Changes suggested by _outsiders_!
-The team is going to resist the implementation of changes - even positive ones.
+In the team's view, consultants are bad news: audits, inefficiencies, and changes suggested by _outsiders_!
+The natural reaction is to resist the implementation of all adjustments, even positive ones.

->
-> They would need a very good reason to be on board... and that's called team buy-in.
+The team would need a very good reason to be on board.
+And that's called team buy-in.

 ## Making sure we're welcome guests